wizioo/wp-catalogue/readme.txt

 == Description ==

 Use WP Catalogue to display your products in an attractive and professional catalogue.
 It's easy to use, easy to customise, and lets you show off your products in style.
+Add to any page using shortcode `[wp-catalogue]`

 = Key Features =